barryclark/jekyll-now/research.md

 We design __statistical models__ and __machine learning methods__ specialized for analyzing __neural data__.

+[//]: # Novel computational tools for analysis of large-scale recordings will enable us to ask biological questions not approachable by traditional neural data analysis methods.

 ## Neural Coding

 How is information represented in the *noisy* spatio-temporal pattern of neural activity?